Keyboard shortcuts

 This will deploy the controller into the nrr-system namespace on any available node in your cluster.

-# 1. Install Custom Resource Definitions (CRDs)
+# 1. Install CRDs

 kubectl apply -k config/crd

-# 2. Deploy Controller and RBAC
+# 2. Deploy Controller with default configuration

 kubectl apply -k config/default